 Duolingo’s usefulness varies highly by language.
 I recommend reading reviews, checking out your language’s subreddit, or speaking to other learners you know to find out whether it’s a good choice for your target tongue — especially if you’re considering paying for it.

-Still, since Duolingo is free, my general attitude is: “Why not?”
+When it comes to the free version, my general attitude is: “Why not?”
 While it may not be the most helpful or comprehensive resource, the nice thing about it is that you can whip it out at any time.
-Waiting for the subway, do some Duolingo.
-Waiting at a crosswalk, do some Duolingo.
+Wait for the subway, do some Duolingo.
+Wait at a crosswalk, do some Duolingo.
 If nothing else, it’s a good way to keep your mind on your target language throughout the day and sneak in some practice where you can.
-But I wouldn’t use it on its own.
+But I wouldn’t use the free version on its own.

 Zoom classes can be a great way to learn a language online, especially as a beginner.
 The massive benefit I’ve found from taking them isn’t in the lectures so much as the practice opportunities.
 Many language learners will tell you that conversing with native speakers is an essential part of learning your target language.
 But as a beginner, that can be an incredibly intimidating prospect — you may understandably be afraid to enter a conversation with a native speaker where you may make all kinds of mistakes and look silly.

 That’s what I think is great about Zoom classes: they offer you an environment where you can chat with a fluent speaker (the instructor), and being riddled with mistakes isn’t only acceptable but expected.
 The practice is really valuable.
 Conversing with a teacher in a classroom replicates some of the pressure of a real-world situation (compared to, say, talking to Pimsleur’s imaginary people) but allows you to make mistakes with no consequence.
 It also gives you many opportunities to practice asking real people questions like “Hello, what’s your name?” many, many times without looking weird.